 National Strategy for the MTS

-The 2017 National Strategy for the Marine Transportation System: Channeling the Maritime Advantage (2017 National Strategy) was developed by the CMTS members through interagency engagement and multiple reviews before being signed by Transportation Secretary Elaine L. Chao on November 17, 2017.
-The 2017 National Strategy replaces the 2008 National Strategy and provides strategic guidance to the Federal interagency partnership to enhance the Federal understanding and support of the marine transportation system (MTS) under five priority areas:
+The 2023 National Strategy replaces the 2017 National Strategy and provides strategic guidance to the Federal interagency partnership to enhance the Federal understanding and support of the marine transportation system (MTS) under five priority areas:

-- Optimize System Performance: Measuring the reliability of physical and operational elements of the MTS to inform and support strategies for targeted improvements as trade and supply chain competitiveness increases.
+- Support Optimal Performance of the MTS Supply Chain: Measuring the reliability of operational elements of the MTS to inform and support strategies for targeted improvements as trade and supply chain competition increases.

 Taking into account the recommendations from GAO to include performance metrics in the National Strategy, the five priority areas now include actions with accompanying measures of success to track and show progress toward achieving the objectives.
 There are 14 actions for CMTS interagency engagement in the 2017 National Strategy under the five priority areas, as outlined in Section 3.